davidpdrsn/axum-live-view/README.md

 // Our handler function for `GET /` async fn root(
-    // `EmbedLiveView` is an extractor that is hooked up to the liveview setup
+    // `EmbedLiveView` is an extractor that is hooked up to the live view setup
-    // and enables you to embed liveviews into HTML templates.
+    // and enables you to embed live views into HTML templates.
-    embed_liveview: EmbedLiveView<InProcess>,
+    embed_live_view: EmbedLiveView<InProcess>,
 ) -> impl IntoResponse {
-    // `Counter` is our liveview and we initialize it with the default values. let counter = Counter::default();
+    // `Counter` is our live view and we initialize it with the default values. let counter = Counter::default();

     html! {